Live View

 (right area)

 The team users and status widgets summarize team availability with the most important metrics on top.
+The purpose of the Users widgets is to:

 • Allow users to directly set the "Active" state and thus availability to take calls.